Design an intelligent compensation plan where everyone makes money and drives sales rep performance.

 - Find salespeople whose economic driver is equal to the commission plan you’ve put into place

 - Proceed with caution when changing comp plans – you could easily violate your salespeople’s motivators and affect their drive, performance and employment

 - Never cap the income – unlimited potential speaks volumes to a strong economically driven sales rep

-Formulating a compensation plan must be a carefully crafted formula that is not only based on financials, but also on business conditions and human psychology.
+Therefore, formulating a compensation plan must be a carefully crafted formula.
+Don’t base it exclusively on financials, but also on business conditions and human psychology.
 Commissions are designed to satisfy certain drivers that move salespeople to strive for greater sales and income for themselves.
 If your compensation plan is constructed properly, you can focus it exclusively on the sales rep. In the end, if they are successful your company will be too.